markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 ### Embedded methods

-So then we come to embedded methods and they tend to have the suite of both worlds. embedded methods

-referred to those features election procedures that could occur with actually training the machine learning

-algorithm the classical example of a Method Method is the loss of regression and also the feature importance

-that we derive from fitting tree based algorithms on the good side.
+So then we come to embedded methods and they tend to have the suite of both worlds.
+Embedded methods are referred to those features election procedures that could occur with actually training the machine learning algorithm.
+The classical example of an embedded method is the Lasso regression and also the feature importance that we derive from fitting tree- based algorithms on the good side.

 These methods do consider that feature interaction and tend to provide a very good model performance.